 We offer a wide variety of wetland and submerged aquatic plants for various applications including aesthetics and beautification, nutrient and erosion abatement, conservation and more.
 If the species you're looking for is not listed, please contact us and we can source it.

-These species tend to prefer moist soils to four inches of water to thrive.
+These species tend to prefer moist soils to shallow water to thrive.
 Many provide aesthetics and all are extremely helpful with nutrient and erosion abatement.
 When planting, water fluctuation from month to month must be considered.

 Smartweed (Polygonum sp.)*